lsrprntr/android-kotlin-notes/README.md

 # android-kotlin-notes-practice
-Repo for my notes on Kotlin and Android studio
+Repo for my files on Kotlin and Android studio

-There are also practice projects uploaded.
+There are practice projects uploaded.
 They uploaded here without their dependencies.
 Only the .kt files are uploaded for reference purposes.

 Originally started learning XML UI method.
 Switched to Jetpack Compose.